lucasm/lucasm/README.md

 - pt-BR Technical Translator at [MDN Web Docs](https://github.com/mdn/)

 ## Open source
-I only use GitHub for open source contributions, due to contractual reasons.
+I use GitHub only for open source contributions.
 See below 👇🏻